Join StarRocks Community on Slack

 StarRocks provides quasi-real-time data service, ingesting data at second-level latency.
 During data ingestion, StarRocks’s storage engine guarantees the atomicity, consistency, isolation, and durability (ACID) properties of each transaction.
 For example, atomicity means that the transaction of ingesting a batch of data is all-or-nothing.
 That is, the ingestion must either fully happen, or not happen at all.
 Isolation means that concurrent transactions in StarRocks do not affect each other.
 StarRocks adopts snapshot isolation to ensure that all reads made in a transaction by other users and systems will see a consistent snapshot of the database.

 StarRocks provides efficient ways to update data, such as upsert mode and append mode.
 Upsert mode can be realized by using several methods, among which the method called “Delete and insert” is the most efficient one.
-The method “Delete and insert” uses the primary index and secondary indexes, avoids sort and merge operations, in order to quickly filter large amounts of data.
+The method “Delete and insert” uses the primary index and secondary indexes and avoids sort and merge operations in order to quickly filter large amounts of data.
 Thus, it is possible to guarantee extremely fast query performance in databases with large numbers of updates.

 Intelligent Materialized Views